Structured Streaming

 Best practices

-• Set up the max_rows_per_partition option and the spark.yt.write.dynBatchSize config properly to limit the size of rows processed per batch.
-Don't make them too large to avoid the risk of getting OutOfMemoryError.
-However, don't make them too small, as this will result in batches being created too frequently, significantly increasing the load on YTsaurus master and proxy servers.
+• Properly configure the max_rows_per_partition option and the spark.yt.write.dynBatchSize config to limit the number of rows processed per batch.
+Set them not too high, otherwise you risk an OutOfMemoryError.
+But also not too low, otherwise batches will be created too frequently, significantly increasing the load on master servers and proxy servers in YTsaurus.

-• Set a small value for the spark.sql.streaming.minBatchesToRetain config.
-This parameter defines the minimum number of recent batches whose metadata must be stored.
-These are files in the checkpoint directory on Cypress and objects in the internal driver structures.
-The default value for this config is 100.
-For streaming without stateful transformations, just set --conf spark.sql.streaming.minBatchesToRetain=2.
-This helps you save chunks on Cypress and reduce driver memory usage.
+• Set a low value for the spark.sql.streaming.minBatchesToRetain config.
+This parameter sets the minimum number of recent batches whose metadata must be stored.
+These are files in the checkpoint directory on Cypress and objects in the driver’s internal structures.
+By default, this config’s value is 100.
+For streaming without stateful transformations, it is sufficient to set --conf spark.sql.streaming.minBatchesToRetain=2.
+This saves chunks on Cypress and driver memory.

-• .config("spark.streaming.stopGracefullyOnShutdown", True): Properly complete processing of all created batches and clean up resources prior to streaming shutdown.
+• .config("spark.streaming.stopGracefullyOnShutdown", True) — Gracefully complete processing of all created batches and clean up resources before stopping the stream.

-• .config("spark.streaming.stopGracefullyOnShutdown.timeout", ...): Proper shutdown timeout in milliseconds.
+• .config("spark.streaming.stopGracefullyOnShutdown.timeout", ...) — Time for graceful shutdown in milliseconds.

-• .config("spark.sql.adaptive.enabled", False): Standard adaptive execution doesn't work for streaming.
+• .config("spark.sql.adaptive.enabled", False) — Regular adaptive execution does not work for streaming.
 Disable it.

 • Configure memory allocation using the spark.memory.fraction and spark.memory.storageFraction parameters, for example: